West London Extension Specialists

 Coverage Area

 We work out of Hayes and cover nine sub-regions.
 Each borough has different planning quirks.
 Ealing council enforces conservation areas tightly.
 Hounslow approves permitted development quickly.
 Richmond and Twickenham need lime-friendly material specs.
 Local knowledge saves weeks at planning stage.
+We also have dedicated pages for house extensions in Richmond.

 W3 · W4 · W5 · W7 · W13